FAQs

 Summary

-The local neighborhood family developers are committed to making Vanderbilt Estates Dix Hills an exceptional option for neighbors to stay in the place they call home and live a maintenance-free lifestyle in a luxury, active adult community close to their children and grandchildren.
-Living at Vanderbilt Estates Dix Hills will allow residents to age in place and also be close to friends, preferred physicians and health care facilities, shopping, entertainment, dining and places of worship.
+The developers have designed Vanderbilt Estates to be an option for neighbors to stay in the place they call home and live a maintenance-free lifestyle in a luxury, active-adult community close to their children and grandchildren.
+Living at Vanderbilt Estates Dix Hills will allow residents to age in place and also be close to friends, preferred physicians and healthcare facilities, shopping, entertainment, dining and places of worship.

 New York State and Long Island are currently faced with a major housing crisis.
-Vanderbilt Estates Dix Hills will provide housing for a large demographic that is in search of new Long Island luxury living developments for those 55 and older with a desire to live a maintenance- free lifestyle and remain in or near their home communities.
+Vanderbilt Estates Dix Hills will provide housing for a large demographic that is in search of new Long Island luxury living developments for those 55 and older with a desire to live a maintenance-free lifestyle and remain in or near their home communities.

 Recent traffic studies indicate that by changing the three properties from commercial use to residential use, there will be a significant reduction in traffic, noise and air pollution.
 Less traffic and trucks will also preserve roads, reduce infrastructure damage, and decrease the number of automobile accidents on this busy corridor.